dib-lab/genome-grist/doc/configuring.md

 ## Preparing information on private genomes

-If you want to use unpublished genomes with genome-grist, you'll need to provide your own sourmash database, your own set of genome files and information, and your own taxonomy spreadsheet.
+If you want to use unpublished or private genomes with genome-grist, you'll need to provide your own sourmash database, your own set of genome files and information, and your own taxonomy spreadsheet.
 Luckily this is all pretty straightforward and we provide tools to help you!
 Read on!

 Note that you can absolutely combine Genbank with your own databases here, or just use your own databases.
+(If there are overlapping identifiers, the private genomes are chosen first; you might want to do this if you already have a bunch of the Genbank genomes downloaded already, for example.)

 ### Choosing identifiers for your genomes